You are not alone. Between 10K to 100K people are searching for career change online every month

 I discovered that I could adapt quickly to new environments and could work with people from different backgrounds while communicating successfully with everyone.
 Being a multipotentialite allows me to perform a variety of roles throughout the day, and push my boundaries.Read more

 For me, what is also incredibly important, and it is also one of my biggest motivations is to set a good example for my children.
 I don’t want them to stay in a career that doesn’t suit them, just because it is well paid.
-I wanted to teach them to follow their dreams and to live a good life, full of meaning and accomplishment.
-The only way to teach them that is to do it myself.Read more
+I wanted to teach them to follow their dreams and to…Read more

 I sense that we evolve over time and become interested in different things, so I feel it is natural and healthy to have new careers and new experiences in our lives.
 Otherwise we can get stuck and unhappy.
 Changing a career is not an easy process, but it has been a great journey for me.Read more

 The dance luminary Jurgen Schneider, our master teacher and also a Ballet Master at American Ballet Theatre, told me I was a born teacher.
 I resented this because I wanted to perform first, then teach.
-I also thought many teachers I had seen were bitter ex-dancers or bitter dance lovers who never got to perform.
-I did not want o become like that!Read more
+I also thought many teachers I had seen were bitter ex-dancers or bitter dance lovers who never got to perform.…Read more

-From meeting VIP’s guests to the toll on my health.
-Why I left my job as a Housekeeper in one of the most exclusive hotels in London
+The Housekepeer secrets.
+Why I left my hotel housekeeper career in one of the most exclusive hotels in London

 When the sky is not the limit: How I turned my career from Air Hostess to PR Manager while living the expat life